DocKDE/pdbman/README.md

 The we remove the carbon and oxygen atom:

 ```
-pdbman> R -tql 16,17
+pdbman> R -q id 16,17
 ```

 The `-l` option supports ranges of atoms or residues which can be given with a dash or colon as separator like so:

 ```
-pdbman> A -tql 1-8,19:27,5
+pdbman> A -q id 1-8,19:27,5
 ```

 A final look at the region declarations we made: